Heavy metals are a group of metals which accumulate in cells and have adverse effects on human health and metabolism.

 - pain in the abdomen

 - dysfunction of the nervous system

 In addition, there are indications that heavy metals can cause even cancer (cadmium, lead, mercury amalgams) or even increase the incidence of autism.

 The first step is to reduce exposure to heavy metals, such as quitting smoking, avoiding exposure to smoke and reducing consumption of large fish in one portion per week.

 The second step is to provide adequate intake of trace elements, vitamins and antioxidants through diet.
-It is recommended to increase the consumption of fruits and vegetables, because they provide nutrients that reduce absorption of heavy metals from gastointestinla tract, counteract the action and increase their excretion rate.
+It is recommended to increase the consumption of fruits and vegetables because they provide nutrients that reduce absorption of heavy metals from the gastrointestinal tract, counteract the action and increase their excretion rate.
 Adequate intake of zinc and iron reduces the absorption of cadmium, while calcium, selenium, iron and calcium reduce the absorption of potassium.

-The third step is to strengthen body with dietary supplemnets with substances involved in body defense system and enhance the physical processes of detoxification and inactivation of heavy metals.
-The process of binding heavy metals with aminacids is called chelation.
+The third step is to strengthen the body with dietary supplements with substances involved in body defense system and enhance the physical processes of detoxification and inactivation of heavy metals.
+The process of binding heavy metals with amino acids is called chelation.

 Nutritional supplements and detoxification

 It is a powerful antioxidant trace element that inhibits the action of mercury and lead while helping to eliminate heavy metals from the cells, mainly via the kidneys.
 Supplemental administration of selenium helps reduce the bioaccumulation of heavy metals in tissues.

 It is one of the most well-known antioxidant molecules that binds and inactivates free radicals, protecting cells from oxidative damage caused by heavy metals such as lead, mercury and cadmium.
 High doses of ascorbic acid (> 500mg / day) contribute to the reduced uptake of heavy metals and reduced toxicity.